When Physical Layer Key Generation Meets RIS: Opportunities, Challenges, and Road Ahead: Challenges in RIS for PLKG Scheme

-With CSI estimation, RSS calculation and bit quantization for DATA 1 and DATA 2, respectively, we can obtain the raw key sequences before information reconciliation and privacy amplification.
-From the results in Fig. \ref{Fig:PGR11}(a), we find that the bit inconsistency rate using CSI is significantly lower than the bit inconsistency rate using RSS, both in double threshold quantization and single bit CDF quantization.
-The reason is that RSS represents the average signal energy over a period of time and is a coarse-grained measure of channel information.
+With CSI estimation, RSS calculation and bit quantization for DATA 1 and DATA 2, respectively, we obtain the raw bit sequences.
+From the results in Fig. \ref{Fig:PGR11}(a), we find that the bit mismatch rate using CSI is significantly lower than the bit mismatch rate using RSS, both in double threshold quantization and single bit CDF quantization.
+The reason is that RSS represents the average signal energy over a period of time and is a coarse-grained measurement of channel information.
 On the contrary, CSI is a kind of fine-grained channel information measurement, which can better reflect the characteristics of the channel.
-Most obviously, from the results of DATA 1 and DATA 2 in Fig. \ref{Fig:PGR11}(a), we see that the bit inconsistency rate of DATA 1 is significantly higher than that of DATA 2, which indicates that the received signal energy can be enhanced with the assistance of the RIS in the reflected path.
-In other words, the addition of RIS in Alice-Bob transmitter pair can improve the channel reciprocity by increasing the signal to noise ratio (SNR), and then reduce the inconsistency rate of bit, which facilitates the raw key generation.
+Most obviously, from the results of DATA 1 and DATA 2 in Fig. \ref{Fig:PGR11}(a), we see that the bit mismatch rate of DATA 1 is significantly higher than that of DATA 2, which indicates that the received signal energy can be enhanced with the assistance of the RIS in each reflected path.
+In other words, the additive Gaussian white noise is one of the factors affecting channel reciprocity.
+The transceiver can improve the channel reciprocity by increasing the signal to noise ratio (SNR), and then reduce the bit mismatch rate, which facilitates the raw key generation.
 The CDF of RSS for DATA 1 and DATA 2 can be found in Fig. \ref{Fig:PGR11}(b); the CDF of DATA 1 changes rapidly with RSS, whereas this change is slower in DATA 2.
-This observation showcases that with the addition of RIS, the RSS values have a wider fluctuation range, which increases the randomness of the channel.
-Notably, from Fig. \ref{Fig:PGR11}(d), we observe that the key generation rate has 15-fold improvement.
+This observation showcases that with the addition of RIS, the RSS values have a wider temporal fluctuation range, which can effectively increase the channel randomness.
+Notably, Fig. \ref{Fig:PGR11}(d) showcases that the key generation rate yields a 15-fold improvement, which underlines the potential of RIS in PLKG.